Bio-Logic

 We do NOT sell your personal information.
 We share information only as described below:

 • Service Providers.
-Hosting, cloud infrastructure, AI model providers, analytics, customer support, and payment processors that perform services on our behalf under contractual confidentiality and data protection obligations.
+Hosting and cloud infrastructure (Render), the AI model provider (Anthropic), and our payment processor (Stripe) perform services on our behalf under contractual confidentiality and data-protection obligations.
+We do not use third-party analytics or advertising providers.

 • AI Model Providers.
 Your conversation inputs are processed by Anthropic to generate responses.
 Anthropic processes inputs under its applicable terms; we do not authorize Anthropic to use your inputs for its own model training where opt-out is available.
 You acknowledge that even de-identified content you input passes through Anthropic's infrastructure for the purpose of generating responses.